Visa Rules & Regulations

 Reinstatement

 If your SEVIS record has been terminated as a result of circumstances that were beyond your control, you can apply to USCIS for reinstatement of your lawful F-1 status.
-This must occur within 5 months of SEVIS termination.
+This must occur within 5 months of the status violation.
 To request reinstatement, please submit the Reinstatement Request Form to ISP.
 More information about reinstatement can be found on the Study in the States website.
 We strongly recommend that you consult with an immigration attorney for assistance:

 Travel & Re-Entry